These Easy Vegan Cinnamon Rolls come together in a little over an hour, are made with easy to find ingredients and taste like HEAVEN.

 Or at least I hope not, especially when they’re vegan cinnamon rolls.

 I’m currently sitting in bed typing up this post with a warm (!!!) cup of coffee by my side, looking out the window and it’s nice.
 The only thing that would make this nicer is if there was also a fireplace in my bedroom (#goals) and if it was snowing outside.
-Instead, it’s raining, and the temps are supposed to drop later today so YAY ice party!
-I’ve been trying to get out of the habit of going to Starbucks so often, even though I get major writing vibes when I’m there, and I’m currently convincing myself that my bed may be the second best writing location and a great alternative for days when I just don’t feel like leaving the house.
+Instead, it’s raining, and the temps are supposed to drop later today so YAY!
+But let’s talk about this easy cinnamon roll recipe.

-If you have a vegan friend or family member (or maybe even you!), these vegan cinnamon rolls are the perfect addition to any holiday brunch!
-Or, if you want another cinnamon roll recipe, consider giving these a try!Print
+If you have a vegan friend or family member (or maybe even you!), these easy vegan cinnamon rolls are the perfect addition to any holiday brunch!

 Easy Vegan Cinnamon Rolls